Munira12345/portfolio/README.md

 - Language: Kotlin, Java.
 - Implemented RESTful APIs from Zen quotes, Facebook sharing API
 -	Offline first Application with quote caching for seamless user experience

+ **Maze Connect app**   |ongoing|
+Objective: To allow users a platform for tech events, where users can discover, subscribe to, and engage with tech-related activities
+Event organizers can upload and manage event details, track RSVPs, and communicate with attendees.
+Technique: Android studio, Express for backend and analytics.
+Testing: Junit.
+Language: Kotlin, Java.
+Implemented local device storage as well as MYSQL

 **TO DO LIST program**   |ongoing|
 Objective: To allow users add to a list their daily tasks, categorize them into types and delete done tasks.
 Technique: Android studio, Firebase for backend and analytics.